5 Amazing Architectural Cities in Italy – Part II

 Burano is an island in the Venetian Lagoon, northern Italy, near Torcello at the northern end of the Lagoon, known for its lace work and brightly coloured homes.
 The primary economy is tourism.

-From these 5 cities in Italy, we can see that the antique tradition of terracotta roof tiles contributes to the shape and colour of our cities.
+From these 5 Architecture of Italy, we can see that the antique tradition of terracotta roof tiles contributes to the shape and colour of our cities.

 Slanted terracotta roofs were already used in Mesopotamian times and the tradition continued through the Etruscan, Greek, and Roman ages until the present time with some variation as to the degree of slant and the use, or not, of eaves.
 Even the Duomo of Florence has a terracotta roof!